SleepyYui/check-segate-drive-smart-manipulation/README.md

 ## Credits

-Created by SleepyYui for verifying refurbished drive authenticity.
+Created by SleepyYui using Claude 4.5 for verifying refurbished drive authenticity.